barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 1. The new state SignalR handler eventually calls **handleStateUpdate()** with the new state.

-2. The failed to process SignalR handler can call a notification UI service that shows an appropriate message.
+2. The **failed to process** SignalR handler can call a notification UI service that shows an appropriate message.

-**We don't have to do anything special for failed actions because we receive the successful state update either way, even if the state has been updated by a different user.**
+**We don't have to do anything special for failed actions because another user changed the state because we receive the successful state update (from the other user) either way**

 # Wrapping things up!